 Egypt quite possibly has the richest history of all the countries in the world.
 For centuries this area has been ruled by the ancient Egyptians, an incredibly civilised society.

 Its history is vast and intriguing and still amazes researchers to this very day.
-When you tour here you pass the pyramids of Gizeh, but also the many monuments that make up Luxor where the kings and queens were buried.
+When you travel around you'll probably pass the pyramids of Gizeh, but also the many monuments that make up Luxor where the kings and queens were buried.

 Of course there is also Alexandria, which was the capital of Egypt for thousands of years.
 Another place not to forget is Saqqara, where the oldest temples have been discovered and Abu Simbel with its huge temples on the banks for Lake Nasser.